 Whether Patient or not each of us learns best by one or more of the following:

+Also, some people prefer to Learn Individually and some prefer Learning in Groups.
 In addition, each patient has certain physical and/or mental abilities to learn and to do things after patient education.
 There might be Physical and/or Mental Limitations which impede Learning, though many of these limitations can be handled by special means.

 Furthermore, Patient's Language and/or Culture should be considered.